 A website I greatly appreciate to help learn more about essential oils is Organic Facts and Experience Essential Oils.
 Consult these and other sources to learn more about essential oils before using them.
 They are powerful oils.

-Using Essential Oils to Help you Sleep
+Using Essential Oils for Better Sleep

 There are definitely different ways essential oils can be used.
 A few are:

 - In a Defuser– So that you can lie there and take slow, deep breaths of the aroma in the air.
-Whether you opt for the best Tea Tree oil in India or you’ve asked a relative to ship lavender oil from America, hopefully, you’ll be able to get a good night’s sleep and feel completely relaxed.

 - Don’t want to get a defuser?
 Just inhale slowly 10 times.
 If you can smell it, then you are breathing in tiny particles.
 Not only are those particles able to enter your bloodstream via your lungs, but we react physically to smells initially as well.